In order to run a dividend calculation, you can either use a dividend calculator, access your broker account, or do this yourself.

-How is dividend calculated?
+How is a dividend calculated?

 Dividend calculations need several different values in order to work depending on your end goal: